hyperledger/indy-node/docs/source/setup-dev.md

 Simply clone this repository and VSCode will most likely ask you to open it in the devcontainer, if you have the correct extension("ms-vscode-remote.remote-containers") installed.
 If VSCode didn't ask to open it, open the command palette and use the `Remote-Containers: Rebuild and Reopen in Container` command.

-If you want to use Gitpod simply use this [link](https://gitpod.io/#https://github.com/hyperledger/indy-node/tree/ubuntu-20.04-upgrade) or if you want to work with your fork, prefix the entire URL of your branch with  `gitpod.io/#` so that it looks like `https://gitpod.io/#https://github.com/hyperledger/indy-node/tree/ubuntu-20.04-upgrade`.
+If you want to use Gitpod simply use this [link](https://gitpod.io/#https://github.com/hyperledger/indy-node/tree/main) or if you want to work with your fork, prefix the entire URL of your branch with  `gitpod.io/#` so that it looks like `https://gitpod.io/#https://github.com/hyperledger/indy-node/tree/main`.

-**Note**: Be aware that the config files for Gitpod and VSCode are currently only used in the `ubuntu-20.04-upgrade` branch!
+**Note**: Be aware that the config files for Gitpod and VSCode are currently only used in the `main` branch!

 There are also scripts that can help in setting up an environment and project for developers.